 VALORANT competitive map rotation: All maps in current pool

-Forgot your Haven defense strategy?
+Forgot your Icebox defense strategy?
 You won't even need it.
+Here are all maps in the VALORANT competition map pool.

 Image via Riot Games

 VALORANT currently has 11 standard maps, and it can be daunting to learn the ins and outs of each one.
-But a map rotation that focuses on just seven maps at a time helps players feel less overwhelmed by not having to remember strategies for every map all at the same time.
+Luckily, the map rotation that focuses on just seven maps at a time helps players feel less overwhelmed by not having to remember strategies for every map all at the same time.

 Recommended Videos